Ondes Martenot: Popular music

 The Guardian described Jonny Greenwood of the English rock band Radiohead as a "champion" of the ondes Martenot.
 He first used it on Radiohead's 2000 album Kid A, and it appears in Radiohead songs including "The National Anthem", "How to Disappear Completely" and "Where I End and You Begin".
-Radiohead have performed versions of their songs "How to Disappear Completely" and "Weird Fishes / Arpeggi" using several ondes Martenots.
+Radiohead have performed versions of their songs "How to Disappear Completely", "Pyramid Song", and "Weird Fishes / Arpeggi" using several ondes Martenots.
 On their 2001 album Amnesiac, they used the ondes martenot palm speaker to add a "halo of hazy reverberance" to Thom Yorke's vocals on the song "You and Whose Army?".
 Greenwood composed a piece for two ondes Martenots, Smear, in 2011.

 The ondist Thomas Bloch toured in Tom Waits and Robert Wilson's show The Black Rider (2004–06) and in Damon Albarn's opera "Monkey: Journey to the West" (2007–2013).
 Bloch performed ondes Martenot on the 2009 Richard Hawley album Truelove's Gutter and the 2013 Daft Punk album Random Access Memories.
 In 2020, the French composer Christine Ott released Chimères (pour Ondes Martenot), an avant-garde album using only the ondes Martenot.